-PURPOSE OF THE BONDS...
-Proceeds from the sale of the Bonds will be used for (i) constructing and improving Keller Springs Road and Airport Parkway, including sidewalks, bridges, landscaping, streetlighting, right-of-way protection, and related storm drainage improvements; and acquiring rights-of-way in connection therewith, (ii) acquiring, developing, renovating and improving parks, park facilities, recreation facilities, including the Addison Athletic Club, and open spaces for park and recreation purposes in and for the Town, including the acquisition of land therefor, (iii) renovating, repairing, improving, and equipping existing Town service, public safety, conference and administrative facilities, including repair, replacement, and improvement of roofs, mechanical, electrical, plumbing, air conditioning, heating and ventilation equipment and systems, façade improvements, and improvements required by the Americans with Disabilities Act and other applicable laws, (iv) improving, acquiring and equipping advanced traffic control systems and facilities and (v) paying of the costs of issuance of the Bonds.
+PURPOSE OF THE BONDS . . .
+Proceeds from the sale of the Bonds will be used for (i) engineering, constructing, reconstructing, improving, repairing, developing, extending and expanding streets, thoroughfares, bridges, interchanges, intersections, grade separations, sidewalks and other public ways of the Town, including related streetscape improvements, public utility improvements, storm drainage facilities and improvements, signalization and other traffic controls, street lighting, and the acquisition of land therefor, (ii) acquiring, developing, renovating and improving parks, park facilities, recreation facilities, including the Addison Athletic Club, and open spaces for park and recreation purposes in and for the Town, including the acquisition of land therefor, (iii) renovating, repairing, improving, and equipping existing Town service, public safety, conference and administrative facilities, including repair, replacement, and improvements, and improvements required by the Americans with Disabilities Act and other applicable laws, and (iv) paying of the costs of issuance of the Bonds.

 PURPOSE OF THE TAXABLE BONDS...
-Proceeds from the sale of the Taxable Bonds will be used (i) to refund certain outstanding ad valorem tax obligations of the Town as described in Schedule I - Schedule of Refunded Obligations (the "Refunded Obligations") for debt service savings and (ii) for payment of with the costs of issuance of the Taxable Bonds.
+Proceeds from the sale of the Taxable Bonds will be used (i) to refund certain outstanding ad valorem tax obligations of the Town as described in Schedule I - Schedule of Refunded Obligations (the "Refunded Obligations") for debt service savings and (ii) for payment of the costs of issuance of the Taxable Bonds.

-REFUNDED OBLIGATIONS . . .
+REFUNDED OBLIGATIONS...
 The principal and interest due on the Refunded Obligations are to be paid on the redemption date of such Refunded Obligations and at the prices listed in Schedule I hereto, from funds to be deposited pursuant to a certain Escrow Agreement (the "Escrow Agreement") between the City and the Bank of New York Mellon Trust Company, N.A. (the "Escrow Agent").
 The Taxable Bond Ordinance provides that from the proceeds of the sale of the Taxable Bonds received from the initial purchaser thereof, together with other lawfully available funds of the Town, if any, the Town will deposit with the Escrow Agent an amount which, together with the Escrowed Securities (defined below) purchased with a portion of the Taxable Bond proceeds and the interest to be earned on such Escrowed Securities, will be sufficient to accomplish the discharge and final payment of the Refunded Obligations on their redemption date.
 Such funds will be held by the Escrow Agent, in an escrow account (the "Escrow Fund") and used to purchase securities authorized by Chapter 1207, Texas Government Code, as amended (the "Escrowed Securities"), and the ordinance authorizing the Refunded Obligations, to defease and redeem the Refunded Obligations.
 Under the Escrow Agreement, the Escrow Fund is irrevocably pledged to the payment of the principal of and interest on the Refunded Obligations and the principal and interest earned on the Escrowed Securities will not be available to pay the debt service on the Obligations.